 OTHER JOBS TO CONSIDER:

 May is a great time to have a clean-up in the garden and have it looking great for Summer.
-Walls, paving and patios that have taken a beating over the winter would benefit from a good scrub ready for all that summer dining.
+Walls, paving and patios that have taken a beating over the winter would benefit from a good scrub with a path and patio cleaner ready for all that summer dining.

 Plant up new aquatic baskets with water lillies and oxygenating plants to aid your ponds ecosystem.
 Make sure your pond pumps and filters are running constantly.